Published Apr 12, 2023

 Routine Changes

-Changes to your routine such as traveling or not sleeping well can cause changes in your bowel movements, leading to constipation.
+Changes to your routine such as changes to your diet while traveling or not sleeping well can cause changes in your bowel movements, leading to constipation.
 While the exact cause is not clear, there is a strong correlation.

 Certain Medications